 In a nutshell:

-If you choose to add brass or nickel nails instead, it will just fine.
+In case you choose to add brass or nickel nails instead, it will just fine.
 Any size works.
-If a nail is not at the correct place, pull it out and reposition.
-Contour wall system does not split open, which is a great bonus.

 If your wall is 98″ tall, add 5 inch extra to each drop of fabric (103″).
 This means, you have 3 widths x 103″ = 339″ convert in yard after you have added the other walls.
 Go shopping for fabric and have fun.
 You may want to add an extra width as a security.
 You never know what could happen.

 Written instruction of full installation

 - Get a ladder, scissor, a pencil, a tape measure.